jasongitmail/super-sitemap/README.md

       'custom-header': 'foo', // case insensitive; xml content type & 1h CDN cache by default },
     additionalPaths: [
-      '/foo.pdf', // e.g. to a file in your static dir ],
+      '/foo.pdf', // for example, to a file in your static dir ],
-    changefreq: 'daily', // excluded by default b/c ignored by modern search engines
+    defaultChangefreq: 'daily',
-    priority: 0.7, // excluded by default b/c ignored by modern search engines
+    defaultPriority: 0.7,
     sort: 'alpha', // default is false; 'alpha' sorts all paths alphabetically.
     processPaths: (paths) => {
-      // A callback to allow arbitrary processing of your path objects.
+      // Optional callback to allow arbitrary processing of your path objects.
 See the
       // processPaths() section of the README.
       return paths;
     },